NACHAMMAI-SN/Hackathon-25/README.md

   - Identify stationarity using the Augmented Dickey-Fuller test.
   - Analyze patterns using heatmaps and autocorrelation.
 - **Model Building**:
-  - Train ARIMA, SARIMA, Random Forest, or XGBoost models.
+  - Train ARIMA and XGBoost models.
 - **Model Evaluation**:
   - Evaluate models using MAE, RMSE, and MAPE metrics.
   - Generate confidence intervals and provide insights.